Prostitution in early modern England: Prostitution and Christianity in Medieval Western Europe

 Church teachings condemned the act of prostitution, and prostitutes were prohibited from burial in Christian cemeteries.
 Noted scholars and influential Christians, St. Augustine and St. Thomas Aquinas both viewed prostitution as a necessary evil.
 St. Augustine stated, "if you do away with harlots, the world will be convulsed with lust," and "take away the sewer and you will fill the palace with pollution...take away prostitutes from the world and you will fill it with sodomy" is a quote that is attributed to St. Thomas Aquinas.
 Any sexual act not for purpose of procreation was classified as sodomy by the church.
-Additionally, Aquinas posited that it was not immoral for institutions to profit from prostitution, as long as the proceeds benefitted a just cause.

 In 1286, the church was officially granted the responsibility of punishing "sexual misdemeanors" by King Edward I, but secular courts increasingly prosecuted people for crimes relating to prostitution and the sex trade, beginning in the early modern period.
 The previous policies largely consisted of indifference, combined with half-hearted enforcement or restriction to certain quarters or streets of the city (Southwark), where it was regulated.
 Southwark was directly administered by the bishop of Winchester, and the church began to license and tax brothels as a source of revenue.
 Some brothels were even directly controlled by the bishop.
 Prostitutes conducting business in Southwark were often referred to as "Winchester Geese," a reference to the bishop of Winchester.
 There is some debate about when the church began to regulate prostitution in Southwark.
 Some sources claim this began in the early 15th century, with the bishop backdating his order to give it more legitimacy.
 Other sources claim the church did license prostitution as far back as the 12th century.
 Whichever accounting of history is correct, the fact that the church did very little to publicly discourage prostitution in Southwark, prior to the Tudor dynasty, is not disputed by either faction.